msalibian/PreferentialMovement/README.md

 dyn.load(dynlib("TMBfile"))
 ```

-Next is some house keeping to prepare the data for TMB
+Next is some house keeping to prepare the data for TMB (refer to the comments inside the script below for details):

 ``` r
 # obtain sampling times